-The reader is directed to the first article in this series of three: “Improper Use and Reprocessing of a Gastrointestinal Endoscope’s Auxiliary Water System“; click here, which focuses on a well-publicized reprocessing mishap identified within the Veterans Health Administration (VHA).
+The first article in this series of three entitled, “Improper Use and Reprocessing of a Gastrointestinal Endoscope’s Auxiliary Water System,” focuses on a well-publicized reprocessing mishap identified within the Veterans Health Administration (VHA).

 This mishap was associated with the reusable tubing that is a component of a commonly used auxiliary water system intended for irrigation during colonoscopy (and other GI endoscopic procedures).

 This article introduced the use of disposable irrigation tubing as an alternative technology to reduce the risk of this mishap’s recurrence during GI endoscopy.

 The is also directed to the second article in this series entitled, “’Disposable’ Irrigation Tubing Used During Gastrointestinal Endoscopy.”
 This article discusses this alternative technology, focusing on the features, designs, labeling, and common uses of disposable irrigation tubing used during GI endoscopy.

 Update (8-14-2015) — A filed Medical Device Report, or MDR: The following MAUDE report, filed on 8-14-2015, discusses the use of irrigation tubing set and a 24-hour endoscope connector, with focus placed on the potential for cross-infection.

 Manufacturer Narrative: The XXX irrigation tubing set was in use with a YYY 24-hour connector, which does not include a check valve.
 Therefore the only back flow valve was on the XXX irrigation tubing set.
 It was determined upon testing of the returned device that the valve did not function properly.
 Subsequent testing of this lot found no other units exhibiting this issue.
 ZZZ has recommended to the site that they utilize single-use connectors that include back flow valves.